ResearchObject/ro-crate/docs/1.1-DRAFT/provenance.md

 An Action SHOULD have a [name] and MAY have a [description].

-An Action SHOULD have an [endTime], which MUST be in ISO 8601 date format and SHOULD be specified to at least the precision of a day.
+An Action SHOULD have an [endTime], which MUST be in [ISO 8601 date format][DateTime] and SHOULD be specified to at least the precision of a day.
 An Action MAY have a [startTime] meeting the same specifications.

 An Action SHOULD have a human [agent] who was responsible for authorizing the action, and MAY have an [instrument] which associates the action with a particular piece of software (for example, the content management system or data catalogue through which an update was approved) which SHOULD be of `@type` SoftwareApplication.